inventi/swagger-aggregate/README.md

 ## Usage

-* Put list of to be aggregated services into application.yml.
+* Put list of aggregated services to application.yml.
+Aggregate works with services that are under single host e.g behind gateway.
+* Run app.